RetroAchievements/RAWeb/docs/TRANSLATIONS.md

 }
 ```

-- **Proper Placement:** Placeholders should be correctly positioned within the translated string to maintain the intended meaning.
+- **Proper Placement:** Ensure placeholders are positioned correctly within the translated string to maintain the intended meaning.
 You can move placeholders as appropriate for your target language.

 ## Submitting Your Changes